 Berry is a place you’ll find to be warm and welcoming as well as incredibly beautiful.
 You’re treated to a country town with a chic city edge, mountains and a short drive to the ocean as well as loads of great food, drink and entertainment to be had.
 If you’re looking for a fantastic weekend escape close to Sydney, look no further than Berry.
 Even if you aren’t from Sydney, I’d highly recommend putting Berry on your travel bucket list and making a trip to this gorgeous spot when you get the chance.
 I cannot wait to go back myself.

-Once upon a time, I had the best waffles I’ve ever eaten and that time was when I visited The Burrows of Berry.
-Oh my god, words cannot describe how insanely good these waffles were.
+Once upon a time, I had the best waffles I’ve ever eaten and that time was when I visited Salmon & Co.
+Oh, my god, words cannot describe how insanely good these waffles were.
 Home-made, crispy on the outside and deliciously soft on the inside, golden and toasty, topped with maple ricotta and berry coulis.
 Not only that, but they serve up fantastic coffee.
 Matt even went so far as to say his breakfast was the best he’s ever had!
 If you find yourself in Berry, do not miss out on having a meal here.
 So good.
-Find The Burrows of Berry here.
+Find Salmon & Co Eatery here.

 2. Visit Shoalhaven Heads